AgentAGames/Ai-Sound-Detetction-Project/README.md

 ![Alt text](https://uk.moyens.net/wp-content/uploads/2025/07/Unlocking-Secret-Brainrots-Master-Steal-a-Brainrot-Game-Tips.webp.jpeg)

 ### **Recreational Purposes**
-To use this build for your own purposes you can use use the wiring diagram I made however your would most defenietly have to completely change the code.
+To use this build for your own purposes you can use use the wiring diagram I made however you'll certainly want to be changing the code, unless your using this for steal a brainrot aswell.
 Addtionally, you will also have to train your own AI Model and import it with your code.
 Personally, I find using Edge Impulse a good tool to train your AI Model as I was able to make it familliarize with 3 phrases in under 15 minutes with the help of the tutorial.

 ### **Note**: Keep in mind how much space (KB) your code requires, since the ESP32 S3 Supermini doesn’t have a large amount of storage.